slezica/ambient-control/README.md

 # AmbientControl

-An Android application that automatically activates Ambient display when your phone is charging.
+An Android application that automatically activates Ambient/Always-On display while your phone is charging.

+> [!NOTE]
+> **AI Notice**
+> This project was updated for newer phones by Claude, in 2026

 ## Installation

 You have to build it and install it.

-There's no use in uploading this to the PlayStore, since it requires a permission you can only grant through ADB -- and if you're going to grant it, you might as well read the source code.
+This was never uploaded to the PlayStore, since on most devices it requires a permission you can only grant through ADB.

-It's no beauty (I think I even left some code half-written) and I don't intend to add any more features.
-If you find it useful, let me know, I may change my mind.

 ### Building